Electrical, Business Tips

 Give your electrical techs what they need to succeed by showing them how a good company leader stays focused on how to grow a small electrical business, while confidently weathering any setbacks.

 In this guide for creating an electrical contracting business plan, ServiceTitan seeks to help you position your electrical company to survive any future disruptions, and be prepared to grow and adapt as the economy moves forward.
+And it's applicable whether you're a startup or an established small business.

 What does the service industry look like when the health crisis subsides?
 Will quality customer service ease homeowners’ fears about allowing electricians inside their homes?
 Will standard operating procedures need to change?
 How do you continue to grow your electrical business in a smart and thoughtful way?